ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 #### COSE Header Algorithm Parameters

-* Name: tree_alg
+* Name: verifiable_data_structure
 * Label: TBD_1
-* Value type: tree_alg
+* Value type: verifiable_data_structure
-* Value registry: See {{tree-alg-registry}}
+* Value registry: See {{verifiable-data-structure}}
 * Description: Merkle tree algorithm used to produce a COSE Sign1 payload.

 * Name: inclusion_proof
 * Label: TBD_2
 * Value type: inclusion_proof
-* Value registry: See {{tree-alg-registry}}
+* Value registry: See {{verifiable-data-structure-registry}}
-* Description: Merkle tree inclusion proof for the given tree_alg.
+* Description: Merkle tree inclusion proof for the given verifiable_data_structure.

 * Name: consistency_proof
 * Label: TBD_2
 * Value type: consistency_proof
-* Value registry: See {{tree-alg-registry}}
+* Value registry: See {{verifiable-data-structure-registry}}
-* Description: Merkle tree consistency proof for the given tree_alg.
+* Description: Merkle tree consistency proof for the given verifiable_data_structure.

-### Tree Algorithms {#tree-alg-registry}
+### Verifiable Data Structures {#verifiable-data-structure-registry}

-IANA will be asked to establish a registry of tree algorithm identifiers, named "Tree Algorithms" to be administered under a Specification Required policy {{-iana-considerations-guide}}.
+IANA will be asked to establish a registry of tree algorithm identifiers, named "Verifiable Data Structures" to be administered under a Specification Required policy {{-iana-considerations-guide}}.

 Template:

 * Identifier: The two-byte identifier for the algorithm
-* Tree Algorithm: The name of the algorithm
+* Algorithm: The name of the data structure or algorithm use to produce the structures
-* Reference: Where this algorithm is defined
+* Reference: Where this the data structure or algorithm is defined

-Initial contents: Provided in {{merkle-tree-alg-values}}
+Initial contents: Provided in {{verifiable-data-structure-values}}

 --- back